 - The Madison County Public Records Commission will meet on Thursday, April 6, 2017, at 11:00 AM at the Madison County Courthouse, 100 East Main Street, Jackson, Tennessee, in the Basement Conference Room.

 - The Madison County Archives has been chosen to receive a $5,200 Direct Grant to Local Government Archives from the Tennessee State Library and Archives.
 This grant will be used to buy 200-300 replacement archival boxes for Circuit Court records and three additional shelving units for those records; and 85-100 archival boxes of varying sizes to preserve recently acquired Probate Court bound volumes, Chancery Court case files, and County Clerk bound volumes and loose records to come soon.

 Rules of Use

-Records are maintained within the archives on special shelving and racks and in lockable cabinets.
+Records are maintained on special shelving and racks and in lockable cabinets.
 Researchers sign in our register book in our reception area and make their requests known to the staff, who retrieve and oversee the use of the requested documents.
-Patrons may be asked to wear provided white cotton gloves when handling fragile documents.
-Photocopies can be made at $.25 per page.
-Our staff also welcomes research inquiries by email or phone.
+Patrons may be asked to wear provided white cotton gloves or latex gloves when handling the most fragile documents.
+Photocopies can be made by staff at $.25 per page, or scanned documents may be saved to a flash drive or emailed free of charge.
+Patrons may also take photographs of documents or use hand scanners (if records are not too fragile) free of charge.
+Our staff also welcomes research inquiries by email, mail, or phone.